Toray Group Distribution Initiatives

 Eco Rail Mark Acquisition

-In March 2011, Toray was certified as an Eco Rail Mark Company by Japan’s Ministry of Land, Infrastructure, Transport and Tourism and the Railway Freight Association.
-This recognizes Toray’s active efforts to use rail freight transport, a relatively environmentally friendly means of transportation.
-The Company also obtained Eco Rail Mark Product certification for its TORAY TETORON™ polyester fiber.
+Toray has certified as an Eco Rail Mark Company by Japan's Ministry of Land, Infrastructure, Transport and Tourism and the Railway Freight Association.
+This recognizes Toray's active efforts to use rail freight transport, a relatively environmentally friendly means of transportation.
+The Company also obtained Eco Rail Mark Product certification for its TORAY TETORONTM polyester fiber.

 Initiatives to Improve Safety and Quality in Distribution

 Toray is working on a project to improve transport quality.
 The project involves sharing accident analysis data, distribution quality enhancement reports, and distribution accident hazard prediction training.
 Partners that make outstanding contributions to improving quality are recognized through annual awards.2 These initiatives are aimed at reducing the number of problems such as those involving breakage, and reducing transport delays and incorrect shipments of Toray products.
 Toray works with distribution partners to improve distribution quality and safety and to reduce the incidence of problems by conducting on-site inspections and holding quality control meetings with partners.

 In fiscal 2016, business partner Chuo Warehouse Co., Ltd. implemented further initiatives to improve quality.
 These efforts enabled the company to reduce the percentage of incidents (including transport- and storage-related) damage involving Toray products by 25% year-on-year.
 This had a significant impact on improving quality.